 The Bluetooth will be connected to a mobile phone that will display messages.

-The technology used can be handed over to other manufacturing agencies when there will be a mass requirement.
-Till now, around 2000 devices have been manufactured and each one cost about Rs.3500.
+The technology can be handed over to other manufacturing agencies when there is a mass requirement.
+Until now, around 2000 devices have been manufactured, each costing about Rs.3500.
 Though states like Tamil Nadu and Kerala have agreed to subsidize them.